3 ways to use an abandoned cart to your advantage

 Each visit to your store, whether it converts or not, is an opportunity to increase your database

 While only a fraction of visitors to your store will shop during the first visit, that isn’t to say they can’t be tempted to do something else.
-A micro conversion we haven’t yet mentioned yet but one that should perhaps be placed above all others as leveragable for the future, is contact detail collection.
+A micro conversion we haven’t yet mentioned yet but one that should perhaps be placed above all others as leverage for the future, is contact detail collection.
 One of the best ways to do this is with the use of a pop-up.

 These can of course, be used to reduce site abandonment and increase conversion with time-limited special offers but they can also be used to get those oh-so-important email addresses.